 You can also optimize for a quicker synthesization by changing the Training goal to Speed from Accuracy.

 Once the process of synthesization is complete, you can download your very own synthetic data!
-The output data will be the same format as the input data.
-If you uploaded a CSV, you will receive a CSV back.
 Your trained model is saved for future synthetic data generation jobs, so you can always go back and generate more synthetic records based on the same original data.
 You can also choose to generate more data or to download the Quality Assurance report.

 Step 4 - check the quality of your synthetic data